-Since a rack upright’s first 6” to 12” of column from the floor is also prone to fork truck impact, particularly at end rows and intersections where maneuvering is tight, Kardex Storage also recommended and installed Guard Dawg guard rail rack protection.
+Since a rack’s upright first 6” to 12” of column from the floor is also prone to fork truck impact, particularly at end rows and intersections where maneuvering is tight, Kardex Storage also recommended and installed Guard Dawg guard rail rack protection.

 The guard rail, constructed of high-strength steel angle, protects upright columns and comes in right, left, or double-ended guards so it is fully compatible with most end-row racks.

 According to Chadwell, there were distinct advantages to this turnkey approach toward integrated racking versus a less comprehensive piecemeal approach.

-“Too often when a company purchases rack and then tries to mix and match guardrail or other accessories from third party sources, there can be compatibility or accountability issues,” says Chadwell.
+“Too often when a company purchases a rack and then tries to mix and match guardrail or other accessories from third party sources, there can be compatibility or accountability issues,” says Chadwell.
 “When buying from an integrated manufacturer like Steel King, it is all engineered to work together, with one company taking full responsibility if support is ever needed.”

-As for the end result, Chadwell says, “The closed tubular selective rack, with its accompanying guardrail and column protection, is designed to last decades longer than typical open back rack, with less maintenance and more uptime.”
+As for the end result, Chadwell says, “The closed tubular selective rack, with its accompanying guardrail and column protection, is designed to last decades longer than a typical open back rack, with less maintenance and more uptime.”

-For its part, the co-op is already seeing the benefits of the extra engineering that went into its new warehouse, along with its selective rack.
+For its part, the co-op is already seeing the benefits of the extra engineering that went into its new warehouse racking solutions, along with its selective rack.
 With more than 13,000 miles of distribution and transmission lines, it has received a superior Average Service Availability Index of 99.95 percent.